- Home/

 Several factors influence the interest rate you'll pay — including the Federal Reserve benchmark rate, your credit score, loan amount, and repayment term.
 The table below shows what you might pay on a $50,000 home equity loan at two different terms.

-You can also expect to pay fees when you take out a home equity loan, which can add up to around 3% to 6% of the total loan amount.
+You can also expect to pay fees when you take out a home equity loan.
+According to Experian, closing costs typically run about 2% to 5% of the loan amount — though some lenders, including US Bank, charge no closing costs, so it pays to compare.
 Common fees include:

 Loan origination fee: Covers the lender's processing and funding costs.